-When the key is first turned on, without the engine running, the ECM will turn the fuel pump relay on for two seconds, on most vehicles.
-On some 5.7L and 7.4L engines, a fuel module circuit is installed so that the fuel pump will run for about 20 seconds, when ignition switch is turned "ON".
-If the engine is not started within two seconds, the ECM will shut the fuel pump off.
-As soon as the engine is cranked, the ECM will turn the relay on and run the fuel pump.
+When the key is first turned "ON" without the engine running, the ECM turns a fuel pump relay "ON" for two seconds.
+This builds up the fuel pressure quickly.
+If the engine is not started within two seconds, the ECM shuts the fuel pump "OFF" and waits until the engine starts.
+As soon as the engine is cranked, the ECM turns the relay "ON" and runs the fuel pump.